johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-09-06-running-javascript-unit-tests-in-appveyor.md

 ---
-title: "Running JavaScript Unit Tests in AppVeyor"
+title: 'Running JavaScript Unit Tests in AppVeyor'
 authors: johnnyreilly
+tags:
-tags: [Jasmine, javascript, Unit tests, Continuous Integration, AppVeyor, Chutzpah]
+  [Jasmine, javascript, Unit tests, Continuous Integration, AppVeyor, Chutzpah]
 hide_table_of_contents: false
 ---

 ## With a little help from Chutzpah...

 [AppVeyor](http://www.appveyor.com) (if you're not aware of it) is a Continuous Integration provider.
 If you like, it's plug-and-play CI for .NET developers.
 It's lovely.
 And what's more it's ["free for open-source projects with public repositories hosted on GitHub and BitBucket"](http://www.appveyor.com/pricing).
 Boom!
 I recently hooked up 2 of my GitHub projects with AppVeyor.
 It took me all of...
 10 minutes.
 If that?
 It really is \***that**\* good.

 But....
 There had to be a "but" otherwise I wouldn't have been writing the post you're reading.
 For a little side project of mine called [Proverb](https://github.com/johnnyreilly/Proverb) there were C# unit tests and there were JavaScript unit tests.
 And the JavaScript unit tests weren't being run...
 No fair!!!